stdword/logseq13-full-house-plugin/docs/reference__syntax.md

 <!-- tabs:end -->

 ### Cursor positioning with ` ``{|}`` `
-This special syntax positions cursor after template insertion.
+This special syntax positions the cursor after template insertion.

 - Use ` ``{|}`` ` once to position cursor at the specified place.
 - Use ` ``{|}`` ` twice to make a selection between two cursor positions.